Arlo and Janis by Jimmy Johnson for March 02, 2021

 • Reply

-SpacedInvader Premium Member about 3 years ago
+SpacedInvader Premium Member over 3 years ago

 It’s all true.
 I track estate sales and the things everyone spent their lives collecting no one in the family wants.
 All they want is to sell it for whatever they can get and move on.
 You get to where you can tell the age group by the things collected.
 It’s really sad.